Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### `record.mappings.map.non.scalar.values.enable`

-By enabling the parameter, it is possible to map non-scalar values to Lightstreamer fields so that complex data structures from Kafka records can be mapped directly to fields without requiring them to be flattened into scalar value.
+Enabling this parameter allows mapping of non-scalar values to Lightstreamer fields.
+This enables complex data structures from Kafka records to be directly mapped to fields without the need to flatten them into scalar values.

 - **Type:** boolean
 - **Default:** false